MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-wmr.md

 ---
 title: Writing a Holographic Remoting remote app (WMR)
-description: Learn how to stream remote content rendered on a remote machine to HoloLens 2 with Holographic Remoting apps with HolographicSpace.
+description: Learn how to stream remote content rendered on a remote machine to HoloLens 2 with Holographic Remoting apps with Windows Mixed Reality.
 author: florianbagarmicrosoft
 ms.author: flbagar
 ms.date: 12/01/2020